jaridnft/pong-app/README.md

 # Pong game with 'backspin' physics engine

-An enchancement to the class basic pong game using SVG and requestAnimationFrame().
+An enchancement to the classic basic pong game using SVG and requestAnimationFrame().

 Like the real game it's based on, ping pong, hitting the ball while your paddle is moving will create a backspin effect.